oVirt/ovirt-site/source/sla/quota.html.md

 null

-The storage limit in Mega bytes, -1 indicating unlimited storage for DC, null indicates there is specific storage limitation.
+The storage limit in Mega bytes, -1 indicating unlimited storage for storage pool, null indicates there is specific storage limitation.

 **quota_cluster** - Represent the clusters which are part of the Quota, The relationship of Cluster-Quota is Many-To-Many.